ZEJIA-LIU/web-softwaretools-plain/report/Background.md

 - Rank the most recent popular pets by sales

-#### High level goals
+#### High-level goals

-In addition to the above key features, the high level goals of the project are
+In addition to the above key objectives, the High-level goals of our project are

 - Apply agile development principles to the development of the site

 - Develop teamwork skills and improve the efficiency of our teamwork

-- Develop team members' proficiency with git
+- Develop team members' proficiency with Git

 ### <span id="jump3"> Architecture and design</span>

-At the beginning of the project, the team created a user survey to study the habits of potential customers and their user profile in relation to online pet shopping.
+At the beginning of the project, our group created a user survey to study the habits of potential customers and their user profiles concerning online pet shopping.
 Based on the feedback we received from 20 of our local friends, we identified the most requested features and discussed the initial framework of our website.

 #### User research questionnaires